RabbiNash/ProductReviews/README.md

 `LiveData` keeps you updated all the time.
 `Dagger Hilt` Simple dependency management.
-`Lottie Android` For the nice sneaker animation
+`Lottie Android` For the nice sneaker animation `Firebase Crashlytics` For crash logging

 ## Tests

 Unit Tests are available for each layer and Instrumentation tests are present in the presentation layer.
 I tried to cover as much as i can, but i think there could still be room for more.

+## Side Note
+I used Flow to reduce the number of requests to the database made by the `SearchProduct` usecase.
+With the aid of the debounce operator, whenever a user types into the search field, it waits for 500ms before making a request.

 ## What to improve